muxinc/mux-docs/source/index.html.md

 ```

 <p class="lang-specific video-element">
   To monitor the performance of a specific video element, call <code>mux.monitor</code>, passing options for the SDK along with either a valid CSS selector for your video element or a reference to the video element itself.
-If you pass a selector, it must return only a single element (the <code>&ltvideo&gt</code> element that is tracked), and should be used in any further calls to mux for the same player, such as when <a href="#changing-the-video">changing the video</a>.
-You can also use the same reference to the player in further calls to mux for the same player.
+If you pass a selector, it must return only a single element (the <code>&ltvideo&gt</code> element that is tracked).
+Any further calls to <code>mux</code> for the same player (such as when <a href="#changing-the-video">changing the video</a>) can be passed either the selector or the reference to the video element.
 </p>

 ```videojs